wp-plugins/smsify/readme.txt

 *	No contracts, no setup fees, no tricks
 *	Easy SMS credit structure (1 credit = 1 SMS)

+== Requirements ==
+*	PHP5 Curl extension must be enabled on your server.
+Contact your server administrator or hosting company if you don't have PHP Curl extension enabled.
+*	Modern web browser such as Google Chrome, Firefox and Safari.

 == Installation ==
 *	Upload `smsify` folder to the `/wp-content/plugins/` directory
 *	Activate the plugin through the 'Plugins' menu in WordPress